Adaptively Weighted Data Augmentation Consistency Regularization for Robust Optimization under Concept Shift

-Despite the invariance of $f_{\theta^*}$ to $P_\xi$ on the population loss, in practice we have a finite number of training samples and the predominance of label-sparse samples in the training set introduces difficulties due to the class imbalances.
+Despite the invariance of $f_{\theta^*}$ to $P_\xi$ on the population loss, with a finite number of training samples in practice, the predominance of label-sparse samples would be problematic.
 As an extreme scenario for the pixel-wise classifier with encoder-decoder structure (\Cref{eq:encoder_decoder}), when the label-sparse samples are predominant ($\xi \ll 1$), a decoder function $\psi_\theta$ that predicts every pixel as background can achieve near-optimal cross-entropy loss, regardless of the encoder function $\phi_\theta$, considerably compromising the test performance (\cf \Cref{tab:synapse_sample_eff}).
 To encourage legit encoding even in the absence of sufficient dense labels, we leverage the unsupervised consistency regularization on the \emph{encoder function} $\phi_\theta$ based on data augmentations.

 Let $\Acal$ be a distribution over transformations on $\Xcal$ where for any $\xb \in \Xcal$, each $A \sim \Acal$ ($A:\Xcal \to \Xcal$) induces an augmentation $A\rbr{\xb}$ of $\xb$ that perturbs low-level information in $\xb$.
 We aim to learn an encoder function $\phi_\theta:\Xcal \to \Zcal$ that is capable of filtering out low-level information from $\xb$ and therefore provides similar encodings for augmentations of the same sample.
 Recalling the metric $\varrho$ (\eg, the Euclidean distance) on $\Zcal$, for a given scaling hyperparameter $\lambdac>0$, we measure the similarity between augmentations with a consistency regularization term on $\phi_\theta\rbr{\cdot}$: for any $A_1,A_2 \sim \Acal^2$,